 - Working with one piece of dough at a time, twist the strip of dough as you hold it between your thumbs and forefingers until it has a nice spiralized appearance.

-- While you continue to hold the dough in the thumb and forefinger of one hand, use your free hand to wrap the twisted strip of dough around the three middle fingers of the hand that holds the dough strip, tucking the last bit of the dough strip up and through the center of the circle you have just created (see photo below).
+- While you continue to hold the dough in the thumb and forefinger of one hand, use your free hand to wrap the twisted strip of dough around the three middle fingers of the hand that holds the dough strip, tucking the last bit of the dough strip up and through the center of the circle you have just created.
 Place shaped bun on a prepared baking sheet.
 Once you have six buns shaped and placed on one of the baking sheets, cover with plastic wrap and set aside.
 Continue with remaining buns, shaping and placing them on the second baking sheet before covering with plastic wrap.
 Let covered buns rise for an additional 30-45 minutes.

 - Meanwhile, make the egg wash.
 Whisk egg and water together in a small bowl.
 Once the buns have risen and are ready to go into the oven, remove plastic wrap and brush the surface of each bun with the egg wash Generously sprinkle pearl sugar over the top of each bun.

 - Starting with the batch of buns you shaped first, bake one pan of buns at a time for 12-14 minutes or until golden brown.
 Repeat with remaining pan.
 Move to a wire rack to cool slightly and serve.
-Store at room temperature in an airtight container for up to two days.
-Rewarm for a few minutes in a 300 degree oven if desired.

 Kristi